 Head Start has long been an inclusionary placement for children with disabilities and special needs.
 Working together, teachers, support specialists and parents facilitate and maximize the child's full participation in classroom experiences and interactions.
 If you have a child with a disability or suspect your Head Start child may have needs for special services, you may request an evaluation.
-A child may be referred by calling Susan Fodell, Disabilities Manager at 503-916-6320 or in conjunction with the specialists and teacher in your child's classroom.
+A child may be referred by calling Susan Fodell, Inclusion Manager at 503-916-6320 or in conjunction with the specialists and teacher in your child's classroom.

 In order to be served by special education specialists every child must have an evaluation and be found to be eligible for services.
 The Oregon Department of Education has written rules that must be followed when determining a child to be eligible for services.
 This evaluation is completed in conjunction with parents, Head Start staff and staff from Portland Public Schools Early Childhood Assessment/Transition Team.
 The evaluation consists of various developmental assessment tools, and available medical records, interviews and observations.